wardi/jsonsquared/README.md

 in neighboring rows.
 For lists a `[𝑥]` suffix is added to the column heading, where `𝑥` is the delimiter chosen.

-Delimiters may be multiple characters long to avoid conflicting with values that may appear.
-All whitespace in delimiters is significant and must match exactly to separate list elements.
+Delimiters must be at least one character but may be multiple characters long to avoid conflicting with values that may appear in list elements.
+All whitespace in delimiters is significant and must match exactly to separate each element.

 After separation
-each element is parsed as a [simple value](#1-simple-values) as though it was in its own cell, so normal rules such as removing surrounding whitespace apply.
+each element is parsed as a [simple type](#1-simple-types) as though it was in its own cell.
+The normal rules such as removing surrounding whitespace apply.

 name | rooms[,] | colors[ ]